The Confident Eater

 It makes total sense on the surface, but what tends to happen is that a child is either filling up on less nutrient dense snacks than they would eat at meals – and therefore not putting on the weight we’d like.

-3. Add in fats/calories – If we have a child who doesn’t eat a lot of volume, then making every mouthful count is a good idea.
+3. Add in fats/calories – If you have a child who doesn’t eat a lot of volume, then making every mouthful count is a good idea.

 Even if a child is on a limited diet, there are many calorie dense foods that feature on fussy eater menus.

-If we are adding to a food already eaten, I would advise always starting with very small amounts to gain acceptance.
-We can create the most fabulously nutrient rich and calorie dense food, but if a child turns their nose up, we’re sunk!
+If you are adding calorie dense ingredients to a food already eaten (like cream to cereal), I would advise always starting with very small amounts to gain acceptance.
+You can create the most fabulously nutrient rich and calorie dense food, but if your child turns their nose up, you’re sunk!

-If we are offering something new, like a dip for fruit, we will probably have to persevere for a while so that our child becomes familiar with the new offering and is comfortable about trying it.
+If you are offering something new, like a dip for fruit, you will probably also have to persevere for a while so that your child becomes familiar with the new offering and is comfortable about trying it.

 Modelling, without putting on pressure is usually the best way to approach this.